raschmitt/stryker-net-sample/README.md

 ![Console reporter](https://i.imgur.com/CpCurCL.png "Console reporter")

 ## Continuous Integartion

 - [Sample workflow](https://github.com/raschmitt/stryker-net-sample/blob/master/.github/workflows/mutation-tests.yml)

-The sample workflow file shows how to easily integrate mutation tests trough Stryker into a continous integration estrategy and publish results to its dashboard.
+The sample workflow file shows how to easily integrate mutation tests through Stryker into a continuous integration strategy and publish results to its dashboard.

-This workflow is automattically run every friday, and the results for its latest run can be found [here](https://dashboard.stryker-mutator.io/reports/github.com/raschmitt/stryker-net-sample/master).
+This workflow is automatically run every friday, and the results for its latest run can be found [here](https://dashboard.stryker-mutator.io/reports/github.com/raschmitt/stryker-net-sample/master).